 Format of Panel Proposals

-The panel proposal must not exceed five (5) including all text, figures, tables, and appendices (excluding abstract, keywords, and references).
+The panel proposal must not exceed five (5) pages including all text, figures, tables, and appendices (excluding abstract, keywords, and references).
 A panel proposal should include the following seven sections:

 - Introduction: General description of the panel or issues to be discussed or debated stating the motivation for the panel.